 - Cook the prime rib under the broiler briefly, for about one minute or until desired crunchy crust has formed.

-- Remove from heat and cover with foil to keep warm and let the roast rest for 5-10 minutes.
+- Remove from heat and cover with foil to keep warm let the roast rest for 5-10 minutes.
 Serve.

 Leave a Reply